 Community input into the draft plan was sought through a comprehensive survey that will be made available to stakeholders on June 10, 2021.
 The survey closed at 10:00 a.m. on Monday, June 14, 2021.
 Community input was reviewed, considered and incorporated, where practical and feasible, before presented to the School Board on Tuesday, June 15, 2021.
 Following board approval, the print-ready plan was posted on the District website, www.ocsdsc.org, as well as a fully-accessible version.
 The District submitted the approved plan to the State Department of Education on Tuesday, June 22, 2021.

 Several updates to the Back to School Plan were shared at the Tuesday, August 10, 2021, school board meeting to provide clarity on how the district would comply with new state legislation related to masks and visitors.

 Following those updates, the revised plan was shared August 14, 2021.
 An additional update was made on October 1, 2021, following court rulings related to Proviso 1.108.
+An additional update was made on March 5, 2022, when the CDC no longer required masks on school buses.
 This plan will continue to be revised based on need and new guidance or applicable legislation.

 A. District Communication of 2021-2022 Back to School Plan

 - The official Orangeburg County School District Back to School Plan was first posted June 16, 2021.
 An update to the plan was posted August 14, 2021.

 - Parents, guardians, and employees are provided links to the plan via email, and through social media (Facebook and Twitter)), and kept abreast of updates.